 Figure 1.
 Primer design to limit genomic DNA amplification.

 - Length: Limit probe length to 30 bases when using dual-labeled probes designed with most common quenchers, as beyond this length quenching ability is decreased.
-However, you can design longer probes if you include an internal quencher, such as the IDT ZEN™ quencher (For more information, see the article, Decrease qPCR Background, Improve qPCR Signal, on page 9).
+However, you can design longer probes if you include an internal quencher, such as the IDT ZEN™ quencher (For more information, see the article, Decrease qPCR Background, Improve qPCR Signal).

 - GC content: To prevent G quadruplex formation, minimize the number of consecutive Gs.
 GC content should range from 30−80%.